ugotapi/calendarpi/README.md

 # calendarpi

+This involves using Raspbian on a Raspberry Pi.
+The device is then modified to behave as digital signage.
+Nothing but the content is displayed on the screen.
+Also there is no kiosk service to pay for.
+It’s Raspbian so it’s secure and doesn’t drop out of being maintained quickly like the other Pi based digital signage setups might.

 These are shell scripts to turn a Raspberry pi device into your calendar displayed on a large screen TV.

 Screenshot:
 ![2023-11-25-102340_3840x2160_scrot](https://github.com/ugotapi/calendarpi/assets/14945441/3bb2ed93-9b3b-4061-8a16-561fea78e0e7)

 Using Raspbian Bookworm based 64-bit OS on the pi4 8GB device.
-Use Python, Powershell, Chromium, WordPress, ICS Calendar an excellent Wordpress plugin and Wordpress plugin fullwidth-template
-ICS Calendar will download a Shared mailbox's calendar (free in Office 365 with other paid accounts) or free in Google free calendar with a gmail account and display it on your TV full screeen using ICS Calendar plugin in WordPress.
+We use Python, Powershell, Chromium, WordPress, ICS Calendar and fullwidth-template WordPress plugins.
+ICS Calendar will download a shared mailbox's calendar (free in Office 365 with other paid accounts) or free in Google free calendar with a gmail account and display it on your TV full screen.
 I use the free version of ICS Calendar, but there are many great options for displaying a calendar here. [
 ](https://icscalendar.com/product/ics-calendar-pro)https://icscalendar.com/product/ics-calendar-pro.
 I am not affiliated with ICS Calendar.

 Youtube walkthrough:

-This involves using Raspbian on a Raspberry Pi.
-The device is then modified to behave as digital signage.
-Nothing but the content is displayed on the screen.
-Also there is no kiosk service to pay for.
-It’s Raspbian so it’s secure and doesn’t drop out of being maintained quickly like the other Pi based digital signage setups might.

 Hardware Items you will need at least: